 2. Add a method perimeter(): Real to the Shape class with a default return of 0.0.
 Override it in Circle (2 * 3.14159 * radius) and Rectangle (2 * (width + height)).
 Update describe in Shape to report both area and perimeter.

 3. The withdraw method in Overdraft_Account overrides the one in Account.
-Does the override honour the Liskov Substitution Principle?
+Does the override honour the Liskov Substitution Principle — that is, can an Overdraft_Account be used anywhere an Account is expected without surprising the caller?
 Does it accept the same inputs?
 Does it make the same kind of promise — returning true on success and false on failure?
 What does a caller of Account need to know about Overdraft_Account.withdraw?

 4. Define a class Vehicle with fields make: String and speed: Real, and methods fuel_type(): String and max_speed(): Real with sensible defaults.
 Define Electric_Car and Petrol_Car overriding those methods.
 Add can_reach(distance, fuel: Real): Boolean to each — Petrol_Car uses 10 litres per 100 km; Electric_Car uses 20 kWh per 100 km.